Beaverton Transit Center

-Transport hub located in Beaverton, Oregon, U.S.
+Transport hub in Beaverton, Oregon, U.S.

 Beaverton Transit Center is a multimodal transport hub in Beaverton, Oregon, United States, served by bus, commuter rail, and light rail.
 The TriMet transit center is the 15th station eastbound on the MAX Blue Line, the 11th station eastbound on the MAX Red Line, the northern terminus of WES Commuter Rail, and a hub for bus routes mostly serving the westside communities of the Portland metropolitan area.
 The transit center is situated on Southwest Lombard Avenue, just north of Southwest Canyon Road in central Beaverton.
-It recorded 9,709 average weekday boardings for all modes in fall 2018, making it TriMet's busiest transit center.
+In fall 2018, it recorded 9,709 average weekday boardings for all modes in fall 2018, making it TriMet's busiest transit center.
+In spring 2025, it was the agency's third-busiest transit center.

 The first Beaverton Transit Center, which was one of two transit centers built in Beaverton as part of TriMet's Westside Transit Plan, opened near Beaverton–Hillsdale Highway and Lombard Avenue in 1979.
 The second and current facility, relocated farther north from the previous site, opened on September 4, 1988, for bus service.
 The Westside MAX project, which extended light rail from downtown Portland to Beaverton and Hillsboro, added light rail platforms in 1998.
 Initially served only by the Blue Line, Red Line service from Portland International Airport was extended to the transit center in 2003.
 WES began serving Beaverton Transit Center in 2009.